sundeepbassi/supershop_v1/README.md

 [Google search for dog.com ](https://www.dog.com/)

-We considered the content marketing process as quite useful as the website was giving an emotional response to friends that saw the website.
+- We considered the content marketing process as quite useful as the website was giving an emotional response to friends that saw the website.
 Shanti also had very good experience of owning a dog and it was her insight into dog care that was both inspirational and interesting.
 Shanti could empathise with fellow dog lovers and knew that good products were important to dog lovers.

-Shanti was interested in the organic social media marketing as she used these platforms to connect with family, friends, colleagues and the community.
+- Shanti was interested in the organic social media marketing as she used these platforms to connect with family, friends, colleagues and the community.
 These platforms would be useful for Shanti to sell her Dog Products.

-As Shanti also has an existing blog for pets the supershop for dogs would be considered as an extension of how good quality dog products could be sold to potential customer.
+- As Shanti also has an existing blog for pets the supershop for dogs Pawpals, would be considered as an extension of how good quality dog products could be sold to potential
+  customers.

-Shanti also dog sits and walks dogs for friends and again it was this social aspect of her involvement with dogs and animals that promoted the idea of having the supershop for dogs promoted on the organic social media marketing contents.
+- Shanti also dog sits and walks dogs for friends and again it was this social aspect of her involvement with dogs and animals that promoted the idea of having the supershop for dogs promoted on the organic social media marketing contents.

-Both Shanti and I discussed the idea of email marketing and paid marketing and Shanti felt that she did not want to come across as forceful in selling her products but wanted the customers to trust the website and the products being sold naturally.
+- Both Shanti and I discussed the idea of email marketing and paid marketing and Shanti felt that she did not want to come across as forceful in selling her products but
+  wanted the customers to trust the website and the products being sold naturally.

+Content marketing

+The content if this website aims to invoke an emotional response with customers that are passionate about dogs.
+The content has been created specifiaclly for dog lovers and only products for dogs are being sold on this site.
+It was decided that a generic site for a variety of pets may take the focus away from dogs.
+The idea was for dog lovers to view products that they needed for their dog of dogs.
+Shanti is a dog lover and she has a dog and she also house sits for other dog owners and walks dogs in her spare time her passion for dogs has enabled her to gain knowledge and understand about the needs of dogs and this has made her an expert in this field.
+Shanti showed an interest in sharing her love for animals by having a blog post created for her interest where she could share her interest and interact with other animal lovers.

+Social Media marketing

+Shanti already has a blog post for animal lovers so as to spread her passion about animals and caring for them.
+Shanti wants to also promote her e-commerce site and products on social media and specifically Facebook.
+Shanti realised that this was a good method to create awareness about animal welfare and also promote her e-commerce site.

 ## Web Marketing